better-internet/radworks-docs/docs/getting-started.md

 ![The Radicle web client for viewing a published project](https://user-images.githubusercontent.com/1153921/157982795-0bfcaa58-ec9d-44f2-8da3-ad0900172e0e.png)

-You can also use this web client to other projects hosted on the Radicle network organized either by the seed node they're synced with or the organization they are published under, such as Radicle's own [alt-clients](https://app.radicle.network/alt-clients.radicle.eth) organization.
+You can also use this web client to view other projects hosted on the Radicle network.
+The web client organizes projects by either the seed node they're synced with or the organization they are published under, such as Radicle's own [alt-clients](https://app.radicle.network/alt-clients.radicle.eth) organization.

 ## What's next?